You may back-up (Save) your ShoWorks data file to protect your data, or to

 Method A - using ShoWorks (simple, makes off-site backup)

-- Click File or the Office Button then "Backup Data".
+- Click File then "Backup Data".

 - Follow the onscreen instructions.